thomasleavy/eLearningApplication/README.md

-# The Primary Pals e-Learning Platform
+# Primary Pals e-Learning Platform

 This repository contains source code for the **Primary Pals e-Learing Platform** - the final project for my Higher Diploma in Science in Computing (Software Development).
 The platform is a full-stack e-learning application for primary school pupils and teachers.